- Health in Japan

 Prohibited Medications

 Certain medications that might be legal in other countries are not allowed in Japan.
 Even with a legal prescription from a doctor overseas.
+The list of prohibited substances is here.

 Such prohibited medications are: